Distributed Channel Access for Control Over Unknown Memoryless Communication Channels: System Model and Preliminaries

 \subsection{Control and Estimation}

 In this work, the standard quadratic cost over the infinite horizon is chosen as the performance metric.
 This cost is defined as

-where $Q_i\succeq$ and $R_i\succ 0$ are weighing matrices of appropriate dimensions.
-Due to the availability of packet ACK/NACKs, the certainty equivalence principle holds and the optimal controller for minimizing this cost is linear and obtained by $u_{i,k} = L_{i,\infty}\hat{x}_{k|k}$, where $L_{i,\infty}$ is the optimal feedback gain given by
+where $Q_i\succeq$ and $R_i\succ 0$ are weighting matrices of appropriate dimensions.
+As long as the channel access decisions are independent of the control inputs, the certainty equivalence principle holds and the optimal controller for minimizing this cost is linear and obtained by $u_{i,k} = L_{i,\infty}\hat{x}_{k|k}$, where $L_{i,\infty}$ is the optimal feedback gain given by

 where $\Pi_{i,\infty}$ is the positive semi-definite solution of discrete-time algebraic Riccati equation (DARE)

 which always exists due to perfect actuation links and assuming that the pairs $(A_i,B_i)$ and $(A_i,Q_i^{1/2})$ are controllable and observable, respectively \cite{Chen:1995}.
 The local estimator computes the state estimate, denoted by $\hat{x}_{i,k|k}$, based on the information received from the sensor.
 Let $t_{i,k}\triangleq\min\{\kappa\geq0:\theta_{i,{k-\kappa}}=1\}$ denote the time elapsed since the most recent successful transmission.
 Based on its locally available information, i.e., $\mathcal{I}_{i,k}=\{\theta_{i,1},\hat{x}_{i,1|1}^s\theta_{i,1},\ldots,\theta_{i,k},\hat{x}_{i,k|k}^s\theta_{i,k}\}$, the estimator computes